-In this article, we’ll take a look at some of the best lenses for the Nikon D3400 and discuss why they might be a good choice for your needs.
+In this article, I’ll cover some of the best lenses for the Nikon D3400 and discuss why they might be a good choice for your needs.
 Included throughout the lens recommendations are some of the things you should keep in mind when choosing a lens for your Nikon D3400.

 Nikon Lens Abbreviations